 - Enterprise projects and competitions to provide opportunities to develop teamwork, communication, creativity and project management skills.

-- The TRGA Student Ambassador scheme, to give students a chance to take on a position of responsibility and enhance their confidence and presentation skills.
+- The TRGA Student Council and Prefect programme, to give students a chance to take on a position of responsibility and enhance their confidence and presentation skills.

 - Positive Discipline (PD) system to encourage and reward hard work and self-motivation.